CrazyLazy-Terren/imagecrop/readme.md

 ## Feature

-The package is from my website, [ImageCrop](https://www.crazylazy.xyz/apps/imagecrop?from=github), and is designed to help developers quickly build an image cropping interface in React.
+The package is from the [ImageCrop](https://www.crazylazy.xyz/apps/imagecrop?from=github) tool, and is designed to help developers quickly build an image cropping interface in React.

-Its interface is as intuitive as those desktop-level image editing tools.
+The image is cropped using the canvas element, then compressed using the browser's built-in capabilities if you set the quality parameter.
+The interaction is as intuitive as with desktop-level image editing tools such as Photoshop.

 ![demo](/demo.gif)